 The Portfolio is subject to call risk, which is the chance that during periods of falling interest rates, issuers of callable bonds may call (redeem) securities with higher coupon rates or interest rates before their maturity dates.
 The Portfolio would then lose any price appreciation above the bond's call price and would be forced to reinvest the unanticipated proceeds at lower interest rates, resulting in a decline in the Portfolio's income.
 Such redemptions and subsequent reinvestments would also increase the Portfolio's turnover rate.
-Call risk should be high for the Portfolio because of the high percentage of callable bonds.
+Call risk should be low for the Portfolio because it invests only a portion of its assets in callable bonds.

 The Portfolio is subject to extension risk, which is the chance that during periods of rising interest rates, certain debt securities will be paid off substantially more slowly than originally anticipated, and the value of those securities may fall.
-Extension risk should be low to moderate for the Portfolio.
+Extension risk is generally low for short-term bond funds.